RubensTFJ/RubensTFJ/README.md

   I'm Currently a 42Lisboa Software Engineer Student.
 Proficient in C, Mastering Java and C++.
 Some Experience with SQL, HTML, CSS, JavaScript, Python and C#.

-  I have concluded Harvards CS50 Introduction to Computer Science.
+  While finishing the 42's Course I have concluded Harvards CS50 Introduction to Computer Science.
   I have concluded a Harvard Leadership Program.
   I'm currently learning a Java Course.